-Principals, assistant principals, and counselors may refer a student to the social worker anytime when, in their judgment, the intent of the Compulsory Attendance Act is not being adhered to by a student.
+Principals, assistant principals, and counselors may refer a student to the Social Worker/Truancy Officer anytime when, in their judgment, the intent of the Compulsory Attendance Act is not being adhered to by a student.
 Referrals are required on students when they accumulate eight (8) unexcused absences.
-This referral to the social worker should include the attendance sheet and the Absent Again form.
+This referral to the Social Worker/Truancy Officer should include the attendance sheet and the Absent Again form.